hongzhonglu/vivarium/doc/guides/docs.rst

       .. note::
           From the compiled HTML reference documentation, you can click on ``[source]`` to see the source code, including the docstrings.
-This can be very helpful for looking up reStructuredText syntax.
+This can be helpful for looking up reStructuredText syntax.

       ..
 WARNING:: For each class, include at most one of the class and